w3f/polkadot-spec/docs/sect-lightclient.md

     options={{ "lineNumber": true }}
 />

-Abstraction of Warp Sync and verification of latest block’s finality.
+Abstraction of Warp Sync and verification of the latest block’s finality.

 ${SelectFullNode}$: Determines the full node that the light client syncs with.

-${SyncSithNode}$: Returns the header of latest finalized block and a list of Grandpa Justifications by the full node.
+${SyncSithNode}$: Returns the header of the latest finalized block and a list of Grandpa Justifications by the full node.

 ${verifyAuthoritySetChange}$: Verification algorithm which checks the authenticity of the header only at the end of an era where the authority set changes iteratively until reaching the latest era.

-${verifyFinalty}$: Verifies the finalty of the latest block using the Grandpa Justifications messages.
+${verifyFinalty}$: Verifies the finality of the latest block using the Grandpa Justifications messages.
 :::

-The warp syncing process is closely coupled with the state querying procedure used the light client.
+The warp syncing process is closely coupled with the state querying procedure used by the light client.
 We outline the process of querying the state by a light client and validating the response.

 ###### Algorithm -algo-num- Querying State Light Clients {#algo-light-clients-query-state}
 :::algorithm